List of snooker ranking tournaments

-The same rudimentary system was used for a number of years, but the rankings for the 1983–84 season included performances in two additional tournaments during the 1982–83 season.
-The UK Championship became a ranking tournament in 1984, contributing points to the following season's rankings for the first time.
+The same rudimentary system was used for a number of years, until the rankings for the 1983–84 season included performances in two additional tournaments—the International Open and the Professional Players Tournament—held during the 1982–83 season.
+The UK Championship became a ranking tournament in 1984.
+The calendar of the 2025–26 season included as many as 18 ranking tournaments.
 In the 1992–93 season, and from 2010–11 to 2015–16, a number of events were classified as "minor-ranking tournaments".
 These contributed to the world rankings but to a lesser degree than the standard ranking tournaments.
-From 2010 to 2016, the minor-ranking events were all part of the Players Tour Championship.
-These events are not included in the list below.
+From 2010 to 2016, the minor-ranking events were all part of the Players Tour Championship, regarded as a "second-tier" tour.
+The tournaments belonging to that system, discontinued in 2016, are not included in this list.